AccelerationConsortium/ac-microcourses/docs/courses/robotics/overview.md

 ## 🎯 Learning Outcomes

-- Implement software to control a peristaltic pump via a microcontroller and a motor driver
+- Design and execute software to manage a peristaltic pump's operations using a microcontroller and motor driver, demonstrating application and integration skills
-- Build the "Digital Pipette" and implement software to control the linear actuator
+- Construct the "Digital Pipette" and develop software to manipulate the linear actuator, showcasing capabilities in hardware assembly and software programming
-- Perform liquid transfer between vials with an automated liquid handler (Jubilee or Opentrons)
+- Operate an automated liquid handler, such as Jubilee or Opentrons, to accurately transfer liquid between vials, demonstrating proficiency in laboratory automation techniques
-- Demonstrate control of a mobile cobot using the robot operating system (ROS) framework
+- Exhibit the ability to control a mobile collaborative robot (cobot) using the ROS framework, reflecting advanced understanding and operational skills in robotics
-- Demonstrate spatial referencing and ID lookup by using OpenCV and AprilTags
+- Showcase the use of OpenCV and AprilTags for spatial referencing and ID lookup, illustrating advanced skills in computer vision and object identification
-- Use ROS, AprilTags, and a multi-axis robot to perform solid sample transfer
+- Configure and utilize ROS, AprilTags, and a multi-axis robot to execute solid sample transfers, demonstrating integrated skills in robotics programming and operation

 ## 🛠️ Competencies/Skills

 - Motor drivers
+- Serial communication
 - Automated liquid handlers
 - Robotic control
+- Robotic simulation
 - Computer vision
 - Automated solid handlers

 ## 🧩 Modules

-Each module is intended to take approximately 2-3 hours, assuming that the recommended prerequisites have been met.
+Each module is intended to take approximately 3-4 hours, assuming that the recommended prerequisites have been met.

 ```{list-table}
 :header-rows: 1